 Open science policies now have support at the highest level.
 They are supported by the European Union, which requires open access to publications and data for research it funds, and since 2021, it defines open science as a criteria of scientific excellence.
 Open science policies are also supported worldwide by the G7 and UNESCO.
-In France, Frédérique Vidal, the Minister for Higher Education, Research and Innovation, reaffirmed her commitment by launching the second National Plan for Open Science in July 2021.
+In France, the First National Plan for Open Science, launched in 2018 by the Ministry of Higher Education and Research, has been reinforced by a second plan, in 2021, which affirms its ambitions through multiple initiatives.